First human trials of new COVID-19 vaccine to start

 When the new vaccine is injected, it delivers the genetic instructions for the SARS-CoV-2 ‘spike’ surface protein to muscle cells.
 These cells then make this protein to provoke an immune response and create immunity to the virus.

-The new trial will test whether the vaccine is well tolerated in healthy volunteers and whether it produces an effective immune response against COVID-19.
+The Imperial COVID-19 Vaccine Trial will test whether the vaccine is well tolerated in healthy volunteers and whether it produces an effective immune response against COVID-19.

 Imperial’s vaccine candidate is being developed and trialled thanks to more than £41 million in funding from the UK government.
 It will be the first test of a new self-amplifying RNA technology, which has the potential to revolutionise vaccine development and enable scientists to respond more quickly to emerging diseases.